Israeli military orders the evacuation of Gaza City, an early target of its war with Hamas

 Only 13 of Gaza’s 36 hospitals are functioning, and those only partially, according to the United Nations’ humanitarian office.

-International mediators were making a new concerted effort to push through a proposed cease-fire deal.
+Amid the ongoing violence, international mediators were making a new concerted effort to push through a proposed deal for a cease-fire and release of hostages.

-An Egyptian official said the head of Egypt’s General Intelligence Service, Abbas Kamel, went to Doha to join discussions over the deal.
-The official said U.S. and Israeli officials were also attending.
-The official spoke on condition of anonymity because he was not authorized to brief the press on the meetings.

-A day earlier, CIA Director William Burns, who has led the American mediation, met with Egyptian President Abdel Fattah el-Sissi in Cairo

 Find more of AP's coverage at https://apnews.com/hub/israel-hamas-war